Taielmolina01/Taielmolina01/README.md

 Hi there! :wave:

-I'm Taiel, and im a software engineer student in FIUBA.
-I have approved 12/24 mandatory subjects.
+I'm Taiel, and I'm currently studying Software Engineering at FIUBA.
+I have approved 13/24 of mandatory subjects.

 Currently im taking the subjects of:

 - Computer Organization.
 - Technology Based Companies.
-- IT project development management.
+- IT project's development management.

 Also im studying on my own: